-Rumors Prince Charles Does Not Get Along With His Sons Are ‘Complete Fiction’ – Clarence House
+Rumors Prince Charles Does Not Get Along With His Sons Are ‘Complete Fiction,’ Says Clarence House

 According to the source, their relationship is “strained,” and they rarely see one another outside of official business.

-During that same 2017 interview discussing their mother, they also heaped praise on Charles for how he handled their mother’s death and becoming a single parent, with Harry in particular commenting on his father having to break the news to him and William.
+During that same 2017 interview discussing their mother, they also heaped praise on Charles for how he handled their mother’s death and becoming a single parent, with Harry, in particular, commenting on his father having to break the news to him and William.

 “One of the hardest things for a parent to have to do is to tell your children that your other parent has died.
 How you deal with that I don’t know.
 But, you know, he was there for us.
 He was the one out of two left and he tried to do his best and to make sure that we were protected and looked after.
 But, you know, he was going through the same grieving process as well.”

-Charles also stepped in for his new daughter-in-law Meghan, Duchess of Sussex, in May when she married Prince Harry, after her father Thomas Markle had to pull out of the wedding, walking her down the aisle in his stead.
+Charles also stepped in for his new daughter-in-law Meghan, Duchess of Sussex, in May when she married Prince Harry after her father Thomas Markle had to pull out of the wedding, walking her down the aisle in his stead.

 While speaking for another interview, the princes called their father “incredibly hardworking,” and William described his father as having a “wicked sense of humor.”